usaid-cs/yesterday-i-learned/random.md

 1. Duress: threatening someone to make them do something.
 1. The green channel on an OLED screen uses [the least amount of energy at full brightness](https://www.slashgear.com/googles-big-android-battery-oops-and-future-dark-modes-08553037/).
 1. Some UX research out there says [black on white is easier to read than white on black](https://ux.stackexchange.com/questions/53264/dark-or-white-color-theme-is-better-for-the-eyes#53268).
-1. "USB 3.0" and "USB 3.1 Gen 1" are actually [the same thing](https://www.tomshardware.com/news/usb-31-usb-type-c-refresher,29933.html).
+1. "USB 3.0", "USB 3.1 Gen 1", and ["USB 3.2 Gen 1"](https://appleinsider.com/articles/19/02/26/usb-if-seeds-confusion-with-usb-30-usb-31-merger-into-usb-32-branding) are actually [the same thing](https://www.tomshardware.com/news/usb-31-usb-type-c-refresher,29933.html).
 In the same article: any USB cable that claims to support USB 3 will support any version of USB 3.
 1. There is an inverse correlation between [how much you spend on your wedding, and how likely you are to end up in divorce](https://www.cnn.com/2014/10/13/living/wedding-expenses-study/index.html).
 1. [American IPAs are more bitter than English IPAs](https://craftbeering.com/english-ipa-vs-american-ipa/).
 1. Children who were taught to [wait for things](https://conferences.morressier.com/delay-gratification-for-higher-income/) often become high earners.
-1. When things go bad at a job, good people leave first.
 1. When travelling with a friend or partner, there is no obligation to do everything together.
 1. ["Dumpster"](https://en.wikipedia.org/wiki/Dumpster) is a trademark.
 1. A company's product deteriorates as the company becomes more successful because [innovators in the company can't argue with the marketing department](https://www.youtube.com/watch?v=fuZ6ypueK8M).